why9490/Si-Chong.github.io/README.md

-Homepage for Si-Chong Chen's group
+Homepage for Si-Chong Chen's group made by Hao-Yu and Si-Chong